Hard problem of consciousness: How the easy and hard problems are related

-Chalmers believes that the hard problem is irreducible to the easy problems: solving the easy problems will not lead to a solution to the hard problems.
-This is because the easy problems are problems pertaining to the causal structure of the world, and the hard problem relates to consciousness, and facts about consciousness include facts that go beyond mere causal or structural description.
+Chalmers believes that the hard problem is irreducible to the easy problems: solving the easy problems will not lead to a solution to the hard problem.
+This is because the easy problems pertain to the causal structure of the world while the hard problem pertains to consciousness, and facts about consciousness include facts that go beyond mere causal or structural description.

-For example, take the experience of pain.
-Suppose one were to stub their foot and yelp.
-In this scenario, the easy problems are the various mechanistic explanations that involve the activity of one's nervous system and brain and its relation to the environment (such as the propagation of nerve signals from the toe to the brain, the processing of that information and how it leads to yelping, and so on).
+For example, suppose someone were to stub their foot and yelp.
+In this scenario, the easy problems are mechanistic explanations that involve the activity of the nervous system and brain and its relation to the environment (such as the propagation of nerve signals from the toe to the brain, the processing of that information and how it leads to yelping, and so on).
 The hard problem is the question of why these mechanisms are accompanied by the feeling of pain, or why these feelings of pain feel the particular way that they do.
 Chalmers argues that facts about the neural mechanisms of pain, and pain behaviours, do not lead to facts about conscious experience.
-Facts about conscious experience are, instead, further facts, not derivable from facts about the brain.In other words, Chalmers believes that solving the easy problems will not solve the hard problems.
-This is because the easy problems concern "structures and functions" whereas the hard problem contains "further facts" that are not reducible to structural or functional analysis.
-To return to the above example, this would mean that understanding the neural processing underpinning pain would not explain why those neural processes are accompanied by the feeling of pain.
-So even once one has explained all the relevant facts about neural processing, facts about what it is like to feel pain would remain unexplained.
+Facts about conscious experience are, instead, further facts, not derivable from facts about the brain.
+An explanation for all of the relevant physical facts about neural processing would leave unexplained facts about what it is like to feel pain.
+This is in part because functions and physical structures of any sort could conceivably exist in the absence of experience.
+Alternatively, they could exist alongside a different set of experiences.
+For example, it is logically possible for a perfect replica of Chalmers to have no experience at all, or for it to have a different set of experiences (such as an inverted visible spectrum, so that the blue-yellow red-green axes of its visual field are flipped).